Media bias in the United States: History

 In 1861, Federal officials identified newspapers that supported the Confederate cause and ordered many of them closed.
+In 1864, President Abraham Lincoln issued an executive order that led to the arrest and imprisonment of Northern newspaper editors for publishing articles alleged to have been sympathetic to the Confederacy.
 In the 19th century, the accessibility of cheap newspapers allowed the market to expand exponentially.
 Cities typically had multiple competing newspapers supporting various political factions in each party.
 To some extent this was mitigated by a separation between news and editorial.
 News reporting was expected to be relatively neutral or at least factual, whereas editorial sections openly relayed the opinion of the publisher.
 Editorials often were accompanied by editorial cartoons, which lampooned the publisher's opponents.

 Small ethnic newspapers serviced people of various ethnicities, such as Germans, Dutch, Scandinavians, Poles, and Italians.
 Large cities had numerous foreign-language newspapers, magazines and publishers.
 They typically were boosters who supported their group's positions on public issues.
 They disappeared as their readership increasingly became assimilated.
 In the 1960s and 70s, an effort began to collect these ethnic newspapers in order to preserve their history and increase their accessibility to the general public.
 In the 20th century, newspapers in various Asian languages, and also in Spanish and Arabic, appeared and are still published, read by newer immigrants.

 Starting in the 1890s, a few very high-profile metropolitan newspapers engaged in yellow journalism to increase sales.
 They emphasized sports, sex, scandal, and sensationalism.
 The leaders of this style of journalism in New York City were William Randolph Hearst and Joseph Pulitzer.
 Hearst falsified or exaggerated sensational stories about atrocities in Cuba and the sinking of the USS Maine to boost circulation.
-Hearst falsely claimed that he had started the war, but in fact the nation's decision makers paid little attention to his shrill demands—President McKinley, for example, did not read the yellow journals.
+Hearst falsely claimed that he had started the war, but in fact the nation's decision makers paid little attention to his demands—President McKinley, for example, did not read the yellow journals.

 The Progressive Era, from the 1890s to the 1920s, was reform-oriented.
 From 1905 to 1915, the muckraker style exposed malefaction in city government and industry.
-It tended "to exaggerate, misinterpret, and oversimplify events," and got complaints from President Theodore Roosevelt.
+Academic Richard A. Hogarty, when discussing muckraker William E. Sackett's critical coverage of Lion Abbett, notes that while many of Sackett's criticisms were justified, he had a tendency "to exaggerate, misinterpret, and oversimplify events", which Hogarty found typical of muckraking journalists.
+The term was popularized by President Theodore Roosevelt, who said that "the men with the muck rakes are often indispensable to the well-being of society; but only if they know when to stop raking the muck."